Home Up Search

 The Chevy instructions also say to use "Ported Vacuum" to connect to the distributor vacuum advance diaphragm.
 This means there will be no vacuum present at idle.
 This port comes from above the butterfly's in the carb.
 Therefore until the throttle is open, there is essentially no vacuum in this port to activate the distributor advance mechanism.

 However and old Peterson publication entitled "Basic Ignition and Electrical Systems" reviews the history of "Manifold" versus "Ported" vacuum.
 As they indicate, "Ported Vacuum" came about during the start of pollution controlled vehicles to reduce nitrous oxide emissions with lean air/fuel idle mixtures.
 They state that by using "Manifold Vacuum" the spark at idle will occur sooner and "less cylinder wall is exposed to the heat (of combustion), thereby lowering coolant temperature."
 Interpreting their statement, with more advance at idle, the combustion starts on the upper portion of the cylinder on the compression stroke.
 Flame front travels very slowly at the low cylinder pressure that occur when idling.
 Therefore the cylinder head and upper cylinder walls will absorb most of the combustion heat and the lower portion of the cylinder on the power stroke will be cooler.
 This transfers less total heat to the cooling system.
-In fact, on this 502/502 motor an additional ~ 10 degrees advance occurs at idle when the "Manifold Vacuum" port is connected to the distributor vacuum advance.
-This provides about 25 degrees advance in total when idling or when cranking!
-The engine idles considerably faster compared to when the "Ported Vacuum" port is employed.
-The throttle butterfly's have to be closed about 1/2 turn on the idle adjustment screw to maintain the ~900 RPM idle speed.
-All else being equal, less butterfly opening means less fuel consumed which equates to less total heat to transfer to the coolant.

 Quoting another source; "Ported vacuum showed up when emissions became a factor - before that time, full manifold vacuum was provided to the distributor.
 Many emissions engines use a thermal vacuum control switch to deliver ported vacuum to the distributor until the engine reached operating temperature, then manifold vacuum to keep the engine cooler at idle."